CraXWaR/Songs-World/README.md

 Information:

-The app works as blog for songs with basic funcionality.
+The app works as blog for songs with basic functionality.
 Every user who is not logged in have access to "Home, Catalog, Login and Register".
 Every logged in user have access to "Catalog, Create, Songs details, Delete songs, Songs edit, Profile and Edit profile".

 TechStack: